HarounHK/WebMappingCA1/README.md

  What would I add if I had more time:
 ########################################

 If I had more time I would add a feature to allow user to add parking lots to favourites section and to be able to access them when needed.
-I would also keep trying to deploy the application using a domain.